Real Estate Law

 The Real Estate Settlement Procedures Act (or RESPA) is a federal regulation that governs certain aspects of the closing and settlement process in a real estate transaction.
 Designed to protect consumers who are buying houses, the U.S. Department of Housing & Urban Development (HUD) enforces RESPA.
-Essentially, RESPA requires that buyers be given certain disclosures or information at various points during the purchase process, and outlaws kickbacks that might increase the costs of closing and settlement.
+Essentially, RESPA requires that buyers be given certain disclosures or information at various points during the purchase process, and outlaws kickbacks and referral fees that might increase the costs of closing and settlement.

 RESPA applies to most mortgage loans taken out for primary homes.
 When you apply for a mortgage loan, the lender must give you:

-- certain information about various real estate settlement services,
+- Certain information about various real estate settlement services

-- procedures for resolving complaints that you might have.
+- Procedures for resolving complaints that you might have

 Lenders have to give you this information at the time of your loan application, or mail it to you within three business days of your application.
 The only exception is if the lender turns down your loan application within three days; in this case, the lender is not required to comply with this aspect of RESPA.